-Serious breaches of discipline are rare, but the College has the duty to protect pupils, staff, property and its reputation.
-Serious breaches of discipline which might result in immediate expulsion would include: drug offences; offences involving serious theft, sexual intimacy, or extreme acts of bullying, violence against people (assault) or property might also result in expulsion.
-Bringing alcohol into the College, smoking within a building, and being out of houses late at night are also offences which would normally lead to suspension.
+Serious breaches of discipline are rare but the College has the duty to protect pupils, staff, property and its reputation.
+Serious breaches of discipline which might result in immediate expulsion would include: drugs offences (where expulsion is automatic); offences involving serious theft, sexual intimacy, or extreme acts of bullying, violence against people (assault) or property might also result in expulsion.
+Bringing alcohol into the College, smoking within a building, being out of houses late at night are also offences which would normally lead to suspension.

-6a.
-Bullying
+6a Bullying